-- Athens is a great starting point for exploring the rich history, culture, and natural beauty of Greece.
+- Athens is a great starting point for exploring ancient history and world-renowned culture, but loads of amazing day trips from Athens will upgrade your experience.

 - Delphi is home to the famous Oracle of Delphi, and visitors can explore the ancient ruins of the Temple of Apollo and the theater.